Comment on page

 // r.off(EventType.RiveEvent, onRiveEventReceived);

-When using the low-level APIs (i.e.
+When using the low-level APIs (i.e. @rive-app/canvas-advanced

 ), you'll need to catch Rive events reported during the render loop yourself via your created state machine instance (see docs on low-level API usage).
-To achieve this, before advancing the state machine:- Determine the number of Rive events reported since the last frame via the state machine's
+To achieve this, before advancing the state machine:

 reportedEventCount()

-API - Iterate over the events and grab a reference to an Event via the state machine's
+APIIterate over the events and grab a reference to an Event via the state machine's

 reportedEventAt(idx)